syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/ColumnDragAndDrop.md

 ## Cancel dropping at a particular position

-Dropping at a particular position can be canceled using `QueryColumnDraggingReason` argument in the `QueryColumnDragging` event handler.
+Dropping at a particular position can be canceled using `QueryColumnDraggingReason` argument of the `QueryColumnDragging` event handler.

 {% tabs %}
 {% highlight c# %}